TudorBld/Cable-continuity-tester/README.md

 - LED indication of errors
 - LCD display for detailed explanation of errors
 - Different testing modes:
+- Accept a golden standard cable template
+- Be able to accept the new template without reprogramming the arduino.
   - Fast: tests all connetctions at high speed and shows a list of errors
-  - Manual: tests the next connection when user input is detected
   - Stop on error: if current wire is OK, jumpes to the next.
 Otherwise waits for user input.
-  - Blind: checks without template.
-Shows where every wire goes.
-- Accept a golden standard cable template
-- Be able to accept a new template without reprogramming the arduino.
+  - Read and Save Golden Sample

 \
 \*\